whatisbyandby/personal-profile/src/content/blog/01-chatgpt-driver/index.md

 Perfect names eh?
 Maybe not but they'll do for now.

 This feels like a pretty good start defining the commands.
 Let's move on to defining some of the basics to communicate with the sensor over I2C.
-I plan to to use the Raspberry Pi Pico for my projects, using the C/C++ Pico SDK but I would like to create a generic class that can be used with other platforms, like maybe the ESP32 using the ESP-IDF in the future.

 ### Class Definition